jaafaralaswad/ME700-Newton/README.md

 conda create --name newton-method-env python=3.12
 ```

-After creating the environment (it might have already been created by you earlier), make sure to activate it, use:
+After creating the environment, make sure to activate it, use:

 ```bash
 conda activate newton-method-env